Abhinavchad/Dijkstr-Digital-Electronics/README.md

 Skills: Proteus 7, Digital Electronics, Algorithm

- - I am Mehul Kumar Sahoo, and I am pursuing Electronics Engineering at IIT(BHU), Varanasi.
+ - I am Abhinav chaudhary, and I am pursuing Electronics Engineering at IIT(BHU), Varanasi.
 This repository contains a simulation for the digital circuit for the Dijkstra algorithm (maximum eight nodes).

  - The "Dijkstra_Final.dsn" file contains the design file that runs on **Proteus Software**.